Mobile-Telematics/TelematicsApp-iOS/README.md

         return YES;
     }

-## Telematics SDK Permission Wizard
+## Telematics SDK Permission Wizard for Telematics App

 An important part to record a user's trips is to properly request permissions to use the user's Location and Motion & Fitness activity.
 Telematics SDK includes a specially designed `Wizard` that helps the user explain why the application needs it and make the right choice.
 Below is an example of initialization with the launch of the step-by-step`Wizard`